Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-This command triggers a firmware update if the necessary files are present on the SD card.
 In RepRapFirmware on the Duet series, module numbers are as follows:

 * 0 - main firmware, filename sys/RepRapFirmware.bin (older Duets) or sys/Duet2CombinedFirmware (Duet 2).
 File sys/iap.bin (Duet) or sys/iap4e.bin (Duet 2) must also be present.
 * 1 - web server firmware, filename sys/DuetWiFiServer.bin (Duet 2 WiFi only)